sk-unikent/icarus-scripts/docs/python.md

 Run `/bin/bash /opt/icarus/setup.sh`.
 > Note: this will overwrite your .bashrc and .bash_profile scripts, if you have modified these you will want to read through the script and run commands manually.

+Assume the above ran without errors, you should now log out of Icarus and log back in.
+You can, instead, type `source .bash_profile` if you'd rather not re-login.

+Type `which python`.
+It should return `~/anaconda/bin/python`.